 - And finally, the reason why Eifer is such a creepy girl in the first place.
 At the end of Iris Stage II, it turns out that she is a clone of Freudia created by Iris.
 Afterwards, Eifer unleashes her One-Winged Angel form, one resembling the Shadow Devil from Mega Man X5; and after her defeat in Story Mode, we get to see Eifer crying her artificial heart out, shedding Tears of Blood.

 - The Refraktia Stage has some pretty scary stuff as well.
 You just have to check out the wraiths floating around, and not to mention everything turning completely dark except for you, because you are the only one the light is shown around in a circular shape.
 Plus, the way Lecht & Rink attack is pretty scary as well.
-And did we mention that Rink was actually already been dead all along?
+And did we mention that Rink is actually a magical imaginary friend conjured up by Lecht?